When you first get your mushroom log, simply soak it overnight submerged in cold water, then decide where you want it to grow.

 We rested your freshy-harvested Alder log for several weeks before carefully hand-drilling holes around its circumference and length.
 We generously inoculated the drill holes with the organic mushroom spawn of your choice....either Shiitake, Oyster, Reishi, Chicken of the Woods, or Lion's Mane. ...one type of mushroom per log.

-When the mycelium has fully colonized your log, you might see white on your log ends...or not.
+When the mycelium has fully colonized your log, you might see discoloration on your log ends...or not.
 Either way, the biological imperative to procreate arises, and your mushroom will bloom.
 These mushroom blooms or flowers are the part we eat.
 This blooming or flowering is called 'flushing."
 You can anticipate that beautiful, delicious edible mushrooms will suddenly burst forth from your log and get big quickly when the time is right.
 Just pluck off your mushrooms by hand, cook, and eat..

 Once you've plucked off all the mushrooms, you can rest your log for several weeks or longer (take a vacation?) or soak it again right away, overnight submerged in cold water, to "force" your mushroom to flush again.
 After a forced flushing, your mushrooms will bloom again in 30-45 days.
 This allows you to "time" your harvests.
 All this happens outside naturally when nature provides cool, wet weather, sometimes several times a year.
 Your log will continue to flush many times over many years until it has consumed your log, and turned the log into mineral soil, which you can add to your garden.